K. ANN RENNINGER, Professor2

 Certification in elementary education is granted to Swarthmore students through Eastern University.
 Students complete the majority of their coursework at Swarthmore, including student teaching, but must also complete 2 Eastern University summer courses (offered at Swarthmore) in order to receive elementary certification.
 Eastern University will award the Pennsylvania PreK-4 certification; students who want to complete the 4-8 elementary/middle school certification may add this certification through testing.
 The department recommends that students complete both PreK-4 and 4-8 certifications.

-Students must fulfill all of the state general distribution requirements.
+Students must fulfill all of the state general distribution requirements listed above.
 Additionally, required Swarthmore coursework includes:

 - EDUC 014: Pedagogy and Power: Introduction to Education